 Focus on the Phone

-Another extremely common issue is that most individuals lose or forget their smartphones.
+Another extremely common issue is that most individuals need to remember their smartphones.
 The best way to ensure that your data or information is not compromised is to have security measures on your mobile.

 A thorough review is also very crucial.
-If you examine the applications that you do not really operate on your mobile, you may uninstall them, and if your phone is stolen or lost, your valuable info isn't exposed, and you're safe from creating a digital footprint.
+If you examine the applications that you do not operate on your mobile, you may uninstall them.
+If your phone is stolen or lost, your valuable info isn't exposed, and you're safe from creating a digital footprint.

-Before you can use the apps you install on your device, you must first consent to them.
-They mainly uncover the specifics of where the data can be revealed, etc., in that agreement.
+Before you can use the apps you install on your device, you must consent.
+In that agreement, they mainly uncover where the data can be revealed, etc.

-Now, if you have simply agreed to the agreement and provided your critical data without exploring further, your digital footprint is at a high threat of being exposed to the public, which you may not want to cope with.
+Now, if you have agreed to the agreement and provided your critical data without exploring further, your digital footprint will likely be exposed to the public, which you may not want to cope with.

 Browsing Habits

-It is critical to understand the conduct of search engines and social media sites.
-Leaving a digital footprint has another negative effect: when the authorized entity isn't you, power isn't in your grasp.
+Understanding the conduct of search engines and social media sites is critical.
+Leaving a digital footprint has another negative effect: power isn't in your grasp when the authorized entity isn't you.

-In this instance, Facebook has privy to even scraps of information to gauge, interpret, and identify behaviour and build marketing demographics.
+In this instance, Facebook has privy to even scraps of information to gauge, interpret, and identify behavior and build marketing demographics.

-It usually occurs when you click on Facebook ads and a little of your personal information is revealed.
+It usually occurs when you click on Facebook ads and some personal information is revealed.
 As a result, restricting data even on the most widely used social media platform can help to reduce digital footprints.

 Secrecy comes first

-This approach may assist in reducing the danger of leaving digital fingerprints, but it does not keep everything undetectable.
+This approach may assist in reducing the danger of leaving digital fingerprints, but it only keeps some things intact.

 Deactivate